D00mch/Drakulus/README.md

 2. `Weight <= Integer/MAX_VALUE`, or we could have long overflows.
 It could be fixed by using operators that support big integers (like `+'`, `inc'`, etc).

+3. There is only one direct path from one vertex to another.

+4. Zero weight are possible, but not negative weights.

-3. No OOM protection is needed.
+5. No OOM protection is needed.
 OOM will not be possible for graphs with less than 6000 vertices and 6_000_000 edges (for `Xmx` = 2048mb).

-4. There is only one direct path from one vertex to another.

-5. Zero weight are possible, but not negative weights.
+6. This is expected to be used only from the REPL.
+So assertions are good enough to handle illegal arguments.

 ## Abbreviations